Skip to content

 • Archetype creation

-• ueries (queries have to match & iterate more archetypes) Games that make extensive use of relationships might observe high levels of fragmentation, as relationships can introduce many different combinations of components.
+• Queries (queries have to match & iterate more archetypes) Games that make extensive use of relationships might observe high levels of fragmentation, as relationships can introduce many different combinations of components.
 While the Jecs storage is optimized for supporting large amounts (hundreds of thousands) of archetypes, fragmentation is a factor to consider when using relationships.

 Union relationships are planned along with other improvements to decrease the overhead of fragmentation introduced by relationships.